This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Roast the poblano pepper in a small skillet over medium heat.
 Cook the pepper on all sides until the skin is blistered and the pepper is soft, about 15 minutes.
 Remove from heat and allow to cool.
+Once the pepper is cooled to the touch, remove the stem, slice open and remove the seeds.

 • Add the pepper, onion, cilantro, garlic, lime juice, salt, cumin and coriander to a food processor or blender.
 Pulse until no large chunks remain.